strimzi/client-examples/README.md

 * `LOG_LEVEL` - logging level

 Streams
 * `BOOTSTRAP_SERVERS` - comma-separated host and port pairs that is a list of Kafka broker addresses.
-The form of pair is `host:port`, e.g. `my-cluster-kafka-bootstrap:9092`.
+The form of pair is `host:port`, e.g. `my-cluster-kafka-bootstrap:9092`
-* `APPLICATION_ID` - The Kafka Streams application ID.
+* `APPLICATION_ID` - The Kafka Streams application ID
-* `SOURCE_TOPIC` - name of topic which will be used as the source of messages.
+* `SOURCE_TOPIC` - name of topic which will be used as the source of messages
-* `TARGET_TOPIC` - name of topic where the transformed images are sent.
+* `TARGET_TOPIC` - name of topic where the transformed images are sent
-* `CA_CRT` - the certificate of the CA which signed the brokers' TLS certificates, for adding to the client's trust store.
+* `CA_CRT` - the certificate of the CA which signed the brokers' TLS certificates, for adding to the client's trust store
-* `USER_CRT` - the user's certificate.
+* `USER_CRT` - the user's certificate
-* `USER_KEY` - the user's private key.
+* `USER_KEY` - the user's private key
-* `LOG_LEVEL` - logging level  .
+* `LOG_LEVEL` - logging level

 ### Tracing